- Find an office

 My employer pays for my home office expenses.
 Is this money taxed?

 If your employer pays your home office expenses, you will be in one of two situations.
 Either your employer is paying you an additional amount of income outside of your regular pay, or they're reimbursing you for your expenses.
 These are very different situations when it comes to your taxes.
-You need to be sure which situation you're in—or risk a mistake on your tax return.
+Currently, there is no deduction for an office-in-home if you are an employee so the payment is taxable income to you.

 Two key takeaways